TLDR:

 NVLink Fusion is NVIDIA's new initiative that lets selected partners connect their own custom chips -- like CPUs, AI accelerators, or other devices -- directly into NVIDIA's ultra-high-speed GPU fabric using special NVLink chiplets and interface blocks.

-Think of NVLink Fusion as an adapter that allow third-party silicon to join NVIDIA's super-fast hardware club, but on NVIDIA's terms.
+NVLink Fusion is like an adapter that allow third-party silicon to join NVIDIA's super-fast hardware club, but on NVIDIA's terms.

 Normally, different chips in a server talk to each other using standard connections like PCIe, which is much slower and struggles to keep up with AI workloads.